douglasgreen/outlines/computing/artificial_intelligence/artificial_intelligence.md

 History and Evolution: The concept of artificial intelligence dates back to ancient myths and stories of artificial beings endowed with intelligence or consciousness by master craftsmen.
 However, the formal foundation for AI as a scientific discipline was laid in the mid-20th century.

 -   1940s-1950s: The groundwork for AI was established through the development of classical computers and the proposal of the Turing Test by Alan Turing, which aimed to define a standard for a machine to be considered intelligent.
--   1956: The term \"Artificial Intelligence\" was first coined by John McCarthy at the Dartmouth Conference, where the vision of AI began to take shape.
+-   1956: The term "Artificial Intelligence" was first coined by John McCarthy at the Dartmouth Conference, where the vision of AI began to take shape.
 -   Late 1950s - 1960s: Early AI research was dominated by problem-solving and theoretical approaches.
 This period saw the development of algorithms that could solve mathematical problems and improve chess playing.
--   1970s-1980s: A transition to \"knowledge-based\" systems occurred, focusing on simulating human knowledge and analytical skills.
+-   1970s-1980s: A transition to "knowledge-based" systems occurred, focusing on simulating human knowledge and analytical skills.
 -   1980s-1990s: The rise of machine learning algorithms, which allowed computers to learn from data and improve their performance over time.
 -   2000s-Present: A significant surge in AI capabilities has been witnessed, largely due to advancements in computational power, large datasets, and improvements in algorithms.
 This era has seen the development of deep learning, AI in robotics, and AI applications in various fields like healthcare, finance, and autonomous vehicles.